More About This Recipe

 For this post I made three different kinds of dessert pinwheels.
 All of them taste very different even though they have at least one ingredient in common.

-Oh and one more thing: Lots of chocolate hazelnut spread that just goes well with everything.
+I used peanut butter, cream cheese, orange zest, strawberries, and chili powder.
+Oh and lots of chocolate hazelnut spread because that just goes well with everything.

 When it comes down to variations, the options are really endless.
 Here are three of my favorites that I’ve been experimenting with.